lfeigen/weblogic-remote-console/documentation/content/en/latest/administration-server/securing-domains/_index.md

 Consider enabling the configuration archive to save previous domain configurations so you can revert to a previous security configuration if necessary.
 See [Back Up Configuration Files](../domain-configuration#GUID-6A1B7D7D-174F-417F-907D-900442FF0A87).

+### Migrate Security Data from a Security Provider {#GUID-72197DF1-A99D-45AE-95E2-DDA9AB8E388F}

+You can export security data from a security provider in one security realm and then import it into the equivalent security provider in another security realm.

+Copying the security data of security providers between security realms is an efficient way to quickly prepare new security realms for development and testing purposes, or to move security data when transitioning from test to production environments.

+See [Migrating Security Data](https://docs.oracle.com/pls/topic/lookup?ctx=en/middleware/fusion-middleware/weblogic-remote-console/administer&id=SECMG-GUID-754AD57E-2115-4B06-B8B0-0F172A546620) in **Administering Security for Oracle WebLogic Server**.

+You can export and import data for the following security providers:

+-   DefaultAuthenticator \(WebLogic Authentication Provider\)
+-   XACMLAuthorizer \(WebLogic XACML Authorization Provider\)
+-   XACMLRoleMapper \(WebLogic XACML Role Mapping Provider\)
+-   DefaultCredentialMapper \(WebLogic Credential Mapping Provider\)

+1. In the **Security Data Tree**, go to **Realms**, then *myrealm*, and navigate to the security provider whose security data you want to export.

+2. On the security provider's page, click **Export**.

+3. In the **File Name** field, specify where to save the security data file.
+By default, the file is saved to <code>*DOMAIN\_HOME/*</code>.

+4. If you want to restrict which security data is exported, then, in the **Constraints** field, enter your constraints.

+    See [Formats and Constraints Supported by WebLogic Security Providers](https://docs.oracle.com/pls/topic/lookup?ctx=en/middleware/fusion-middleware/weblogic-remote-console/administer&id=SECMG-GUID-DA6095AD-AAE8-4E72-9AAD-499C479464FF) in **Administering Security for Oracle WebLogic Server**.

+5. Click **Done**.

+6. To import the security provider data, perform the following steps on the equivalent security provider in the other security realm:
+7. In the **Security Data Tree**, go to **Realms**, then *myrealm*, and navigate to the security provider whose security data you want to import.

+8. On the security provider's page, click **Import**.

+9. In the **File Name** field, specify the file location of the security provider data file that you want to import.
+By default, the file location is set to *<code>DOMAIN_HOME</code>/*.

+10. Click **Done**.

 ### Revert to a Previous Security Configuration {#GUID-252EE9B4-2FF3-4B3C-83D1-61F28B7D0E1A}

 Certain mistakes when configuring a new security realm or security providers can prevent you from booting the server.
 If this happens, then you can revert the configuration XML files to reinstate a previous realm configuration and recover from the error.